Haybirn History, Family Crest & Coats of Arms

 Haybirn Spelling Variations

 During the era when a person's name, tribe and posterity was one of his most important possessions, many different spellings were found in the archives examined.
 Haybirn occurred in many references, and spelling variations of the name found included Hepburn, Heyburn, Hepborne, Hepbourne, Hepbourn and others.

 Early Notables of the Haybirn family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Haybirn Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Haybirn Notables in all our PDF Extended History products and printed products wherever possible.